The Marching 101

 The Marching 101 is the official name of the marching band at South Carolina State University in Orangeburg, South Carolina.
-The current director of the band is Dr. Patrick Moore.
+The current director of the band is Dr. J. Nicholas.

 History

 The marching band began in 1918 as a regimental band performing military drills and assisting with music at Sunday schools.
 The band evolved from a service band to a part of the school's Department of Music.
 In the fall of 1964, the band debuted its new name, The SC State Marching 101 Band.

 Appearances

 The 101 has made many appearances throughout the country, ranging from local events and bowl parades to NFL games.
 They have also appeared in the VH1 movie Drumline: A New Beat and won Atlanta's annual Honda Battle of the Bands competition in 2011 and 2014.
 On May 15, 2025, the official video for the Boots on the ground (song) featuring the band debuted on May 15, 2025 on the Sherri Shepherd Show.